abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

    ![](media/Ex2-task4-step6.png)

-1. Under **Actions Secrets/New secret** page, enter the below mentioned details.
+1. Under **Actions Secrets/New secret** page, enter the below-mentioned details.

    >**Note**: Replace `{your_password}` with the ODL User Azure Password.
 Go to **Environment Details (1)**, click on **Azure credentials (2)**, and copy **Password (3)**.